-Recipient must be a Member of the Association must be living at the time of selection; currently engaged in exploration and and willing to be present to receive the award.
+Recipient must be a Member of the Association; must be living at the time of selection; currently engaged in exploration and willing to be present to accept the award.
 Discovery may have occurred at any time in the nominee’s career.
 The intended emphasis is on relatively recent discoveries (within the past 15 years).
 Only one award may be given per year.

 Guidelines for Consideration of Candidates

 Candidates for the Norman H. Foster Outstanding Explorer Award shall be individual explorers or leaders of teams who have:

 - discovered a significant petroleum or mineral resource, or

 - caused a significant petroleum or mineral resource to be developed, or

 - created a new significant play to be developed in a new or mature basin, or

 - caused a new petroleum or mineral resource province to be opened up, or

 - been a part of a team discovering a significant petroleum or mineral resource, or